 - Peacock themed gift: Unknown to most, the peacock is the national bird of India, symbolizing grace, pride, and beauty.
 Why not give your guests such a joyous gift?

 - Favor Boxes for Sweets: As with most weddings, guests prefer something that they either use or eat.
 Favor boxes where friends and family can take home sweets is a popular idea.
 Use favor boxes in vibrant colors or add a custom tag!

 - Glass Coasters: Add an elegant touch to your wedding by sending each guest home with a glass coaster for their home.
 This is a practical and lovely gift.

-- Edibles: We touched on this before, but who doesn't love a favor that they can eat?
+- Edible Favors: We touched on this before, but who doesn't love a favor that they can eat?
 You don't have to do this by letting them take home sweets.
 Make some of your favorite Indian edibles for your guests to enjoy.

 Indian Themed Picture Frames & Other Ideas

 - Chutney- This is a great DIY gift if you are looking to keep costs low.
 Have your friends or family spend a day making chutney and putting in mini bottles together.
 You can incorporate custom labels in vibrant colors to keep the gift personalized!